sgbstats/CV/README.md

 * I have been involved in multiple studies and lead on statistical design and analysis from concept through to dissemination.
 * I support all levels of researchers from undergraduate and postgraduate students, through to clinical academics and consultants.
-* I have been responsible for reviewing the design, statistical accuracy and overall viability of trust sponsored research protocols prior to ethics submission in collaboration with senior statisticians.
+* I have been responsible for reviewing the design, statistical accuracy and overall viability of Trust-sponsored research protocols prior to ethics submission in collaboration with senior statisticians.
 * I have multiple collaborations with clinicians across the whole of MFT, The University of Manchester, and other trusts, including studies in Renal, Critical Care, Gastroenterology, Cardiology, Cystic Fibrosis, Respiratory, Oncogeriatrics, Dermatology, Oncoplastic Surgery, Physiotherapy, Maternity, Trauma Care, and ENT.
 * I am the resident statistician for Respiratory Medicine Journal Club where I lead discussions critically appraising research and providing statistical context.
-* I have given multiple talks on statistics for critical appraisal across the trust.
+* I have given multiple talks on statistics for critical appraisal across The Trust.
 * I have provided informal mentoring to a junior team member.
-* I have written teaching materials for improving statistical literacy among clincians."
+* I have written teaching materials for improving statistical literacy among clinicians.

 **IQVIA**